michanto/cdk-orchestration/API.md

 - *Type:* {[ key: string ]: string}

-Default attributes values for the resource.
+Default attribute values to use when the underlying task fails to return expected values.

-If the resource/Lambda does not provide these values, the defaults will be used.

 ---